 When 21-year-old Tabatha had a stroke one morning at work, a team of Johns Hopkins physicians, nurses and staff rushed to save her life.
 Tabatha talks about her treatment and recovery at the Comprehensive Stroke Center.

 - The Johns Hopkins Hospital Stroke Center: 410-955-2228

 - The Stroke Prevention and Recovery Center: 443-287-8514

 Get With The Guidelines Gold Plus Award

-The Johns Hopkins Hospital’s commitment to success in implementing a higher standard of stroke care, according to evidence-based guidelines, is reflected in several awards granted by the American Heart Association and American Stroke Association recognize Johns Hopkins Hospital for achieving 85 percent or higher adherence to all Get With The Guidelines Stroke Performance Achievement indicators for consecutive 12-month intervals, and 75 percent or higher compliance with 5 or 8 Get With The Guidelines Stroke Quality Measures, to improve quality of patient care and outcomes.
+The Johns Hopkins Hospital’s commitment to success in implementing a higher standard of stroke care, according to evidence-based guidelines, is reflected in several awards granted by the American Heart Association and American Stroke Association.
+The Johns Hopkins Hospital has achieved 85 percent or higher adherence to all Get With The Guidelines Stroke Performance Achievement indicators for nine consecutive years, 2009 - 2017.
+The hospital has achieved 75 percent or higher compliance with 5 of 8 Get With The Guidelines Stroke Quality Measures, which are designed to improve quality of patient care and outcomes.
 The Target Stroke Elite award reflects the institution's achievement of treating 75 percent of stroke patients with a clot-busting drug within 60 minutes of arrival.
 (Improving Door to Needle Time for IV Thrombolysis in Stroke)

 Learn more about our Centers' performance and accountability.

 To request an appointment or refer a patient, please call:

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.